-Since Medicare Advantage plans have different ways of offering over-the-counter benefits, it’s not impossible to get brand-name diapers with this benefit.
+Since Medicare Advantage plans offer over-the-counter benefits differently, it’s not impossible to get brand-name diapers with this benefit.
 That doesn’t mean it will be easy, either.
 In some areas, Part C plans don’t include this coverage.
 Compare plans before enrolling.

 Does Medicare cover pee pads or incontinence pads?